FlipsideCrypto/ethereum-models/models/doc_descriptions/general/eth_block_timestamp.md

 {% docs eth_block_timestamp %}

-The date and time at which the block was produced.
+[BETA TABLE] - The date and time at which the block was produced.

 {% enddocs %}